 If a student transfers to a different program within the College, all credits attempted and earned that count towards the new program also count in the completion rate percentage, cumulative grade point average, and maximum time frame.

 Students in all levels must be working toward graduation requirements.

-Bachelor Degree Programs - 12 week terms, quarter credit programs
+E 3ache lor I Degree Programs - 12 week terms, quarter credit programs